-Netflix Intoduces “Skip Intro” Button To Help You Binge Watch Better
+Netflix Intoduces ‘Skip Intro’ Button To Help You Binge Watch Better

 “Given that star ratings have traditionally been used to indicate quality in entertainment, members were sometimes confused about how to think about rating a title,” Netflix said to PCMag via a written statement.
 The new system should be more straightforward, enabling members to tell the company what type of titles they did and didn’t enjoy.

-Netflix will also soon be starting and algorithm-based percentage matching system that will show you the TV shows and movies that you’d be more inclined to watch.
+Netflix will also soon be starting an algorithm-based percentage matching system that will show you the TV shows and movies that you’d be more inclined to watch.

 This change in Netflix’s rating system has been in development for a while.
-The first inkling the public got that there was going to be a change was when Netflix Chief Product Officer, Neil Hunt, announced that it was being considered in an interview with Business Insider.
+The first inkling the public got that there was going to be a change was when Netflix Chief Product Officer Neil Hunt announced in an interview with Business Insider that it was being considered.

-The problem with the five star system, he said, is that it encourages people try too hard to be critics.
+The problem with the five-star system, he said, is that it encourages people to try too hard to be critics.

 “When they rate a movie or show from one to five stars, they fall into trying to objectively assess the ‘quality,’ instead of basing the stars on how much ‘enjoyment’ they got out of it.”

 Have you tried the Netflix’s “Skip Intro” button during your binge-watching sessions?
 What do you think of Netflix’s other upcoming changes?
-Let us know in the comments below.
+Let us know in the comments section below.